 Each year the A.W.
 Mellon Postdoctoral Program invites applications under a theme related to these initiatives.
 Themes to date have been World Citizenship (2010-11), Life (2011-12), Media (2012-13), Democracy (2013-14), Religion and Secularism (2014-15), Violences (2015-16), Climates and Natures (2016-18), and Translation, Adaptation, Transplantation (2017-19).
 The theme for 2018-20 fellowships is Truth, Fact, and Ways of Knowing.

-The Mellon Postdoctoral Fellowship Program invites three new fellows each year to UW-Madison for two-year appointments.
-The program is affiliated with the Center for the Humanities and the Institute for Research in the Humanities, whose directors jointly administer the program with the assistance of the Mellon Coordinator.
-Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a department in the College of Letters & Science.
-They have offices in 432 East Campus Mall, the home of the Center for the Humanities and the Institute for Research in the Humanities.
-Fellows have access to UW-Madison's world-class libraries and all other campus facilities.
+The A.W.
+Mellon Postdoctoral Program is affiliated with the Center for the Humanities and the Institute for Research in the Humanities.
+A.W.
+Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a humanities or humanistic social science department in the College of Letters & Science, where they will teach a total of three courses over two years with no teaching in the first semester of the fellowship.